 Deepen your practice with ‘The Eight Limbs of Yoga‘ program

-If you’d like to put these principles into practice, you can follow our program ‘The Eight Limbs of Yoga‘.
-In this 8 week program our aim is to help you achieve a good grasp of each limb through informative talks, yoga, Pranayama and meditation.
+EkhartYoga members can follow our ‘The Eight Limbs of Yoga‘ program.
+In this program our aim is to help you achieve a good grasp of each limb through informative talks, yoga, Pranayama and meditation.
 Go deeper and truly enrich your yoga practice and your life.
 If you’re new to EkhartYoga register for your 2 week free trial to begin.